luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 // There are currently two parties in the German Bundestag that are considered populist, the AfD and the Left @rooduijnPopuListDatabasePopulist2023.

-== YouTube as a Research Platform <youtube-as-a-research-platform>

-YouTube is very popular in Germany @allgaierRezoGermanClimate2020.
-A fairly recent representative study among young Germans reports that 60% used the site daily or at least several times a week @feierabendJIMstudie2018Jugend2018.
-The study also shows that YouTube is the second most important site for respondents to obtain news and information, trailing only Google.

-YouTube is the only major social media network more popular among right-leaning users @mungerRightWingYouTubeSupply2022.
-Additionally, and in contrast to other parties, populists prefer social media over talk shows @ernstPopulistsPreferSocial2019.
-As #cite(<engesserPopulismSocialMedia2017>, form: "prose", supplement: [1123]) indicate, the logic of social media platforms gives them more freedom to use strong language when attacking elites or ostracizing others.

-// While data on Germany specifically are scarce, a study from 2016 investigating a sample of Americans reported that around 90% of youth and young adults have used YouTube at least once in the past three months @costelloWhoViewsOnline2016[315].
-// Motivated by these discoveries, we recognize the importance of examining parties' YouTube videos, particularly emphasizing the effects of populist content.

-YouTube can be seen as a social media platform.
-Since everybody can publish content on this platform with very few hurdles, and viewers can self-select what content they are willing to watch, it is natural to view YouTube as a social network between people that is centered around sharing video content—in a way like Instagram is a social network centered around images.
-Studies that take such an approach might see YouTube from a supply-and-demand perspective, analyzing the side of the content creators and the viewers @mungerRightWingYouTubeSupply2022.
-While investigating YouTube through such a lens is a worthwhile endeavor, it might not be suitable to investigate politicians' content.
-Many scholars have proposed theories on why politicians, particularly populists, choose social media platforms over traditional hierarchical media.
-Nevertheless, populist leaders mostly utilize social media as a supplementary one-way broadcasting system, instead of interacting with citizens as #cite(<jungherrTwitterUseElection2016>, form: "prose") shows in a systematic literature review on twitter use in election campaigns.
-They might argue the social media facilitates personal and interactive conversations compared to the more traditional broadcasts through legacy media.
-#cite(<waisbordPopulistCommunicationDigital2017>, form: "prose"), for instance, have shown remarkably low interaction between Latin American politicians, populist and non-populist, on Twitter.

-This leds to believe, that videos on YouTube are best viewed from content delivery perspective first.

 = Data & Methods <data-methods>